Ramshreyas/Ethereum-Articles/3/RISC-V_Business_Part_2.md

 In conclusion, RISC-V stands out as the natural foundation for a “glue + coprocessor + zkVM” paradigm precisely because it unifies all the qualities necessary for real time proving.
 By design, modern zkVMs such as the current leader [SP1](https://www.succinct.xyz/) already use RISC-V as their core instruction set, leveraging its openness and flexibility.
 Because RISC-V is open source, developers can freely add cryptographic extensions—whether it’s specialized big-integer arithmetic, hardware Keccak, or elliptic-curve engines—without the licensing barriers of proprietary architectures.
 Meanwhile, the RISC-V ecosystem continues to grow and mature, offering a broader support base, toolchains, and commercial-ready solutions.
 Critically, formal verification work on the RISC-V spec ensures that these hardware-level enhancements remain provably correct, extending end-to-end trust from the software proof to the silicon.

 All of these factors help bridge today’s reality—where a single Ethereum block proof might take 15 minutes—toward a future of real-time proving.
-By accelerating the cryptographic heavy lifting through specialized hardware, offloading structured tasks to “coprocessors,” and relying on a robust open architecture to handle “glue code,” RISC-V paves the way for generating valid zk proofs well within an Ethereum slot, adn the road to real-time proving.
+By accelerating the cryptographic heavy lifting through specialized hardware, offloading structured tasks to “coprocessors,” and relying on a robust open architecture to handle “glue code,” RISC-V paves the way for generating valid zk proofs well within an Ethereum slot, and the road to real-time proving.

+*If you're interested in articles like this, consider subscribing to [our Substack, 0xFutures](https://0xfutures.substack.com)*